Bulletproof and stab-resistant vests – 25 things you did not know

 16. Place the plates the right way!

-17. Is a bulletproof vest stab-proof?
+17. Is a bulletproof Stabproof?

 18. Bulletproof vests can ensure your safety - even in traffic accidents!